 - Provide the lead with an exceptional experience

-- Solve any problems or issues the lead may come across
+- Solve any problems or issues the lead currently has and/or may come across

 - Show genuine interest in leads and existing clients.